-Our Pharmanex BioPhotonic Scanner and our ageLOC Spa systems are subject to the regulations of various health, consumer-protection and other government authorities around the world.
+Our Pharmanex BioPhotonic Scanner, ageLOC Spa systems and ageLOC LumiSpa are subject to the regulations of various health, consumer-protection and other government authorities around the world.
 These regulations vary from market to market and affect whether our products are required to be registered as medical devices, the claims that can be made with respect to these products, who can use them, and where they can be used.
 We have been required to register our ageLOC Spa systems as medical devices in a few markets.
-We have been subject to regulatory inquiries in the United States, Japan and other countries with respect to the status of the Pharmanex BioPhotonic Scanner as a non-medical device.
+Under applicable direct selling regulations in Mainland China, our Pharmanex BioPhotic Scanner, ageLoc Spa systems and ageLOC LumiSpa are registered as "health care equipment" or "household appliances."
+We have been subject to regulatory inquiries in the United States, Japan and other markets with respect to the status of the Pharmanex BioPhotonic Scanner as a non-medical device.
 Any determination that medical device clearance is required for one of our products, in a market where we currently market and sell such product as a cosmetic or non-medical device, could require us to expend significant time and resources in order to meet the additional stringent standards imposed on medical device companies or prevent us from marketing the product.
-Please refer to "Risk Factors" for more information on the regulatory risks associated with our Pharmanex BioPhotonic Scanner and our ageLOC Spa systems.
+Please refer to Item 1A.
+Risk Factors for more information on the regulatory risks associated with our Pharmanex BioPhotonic Scanner and our ageLOC Spa systems.